tgnemecek/locamex/readme.md

 - To push to locamex use "git push production master" (using a branch is possible, but should use master instead);

 ## Changelog:

+### Version 1.8.6

+-  Replaced FilterBar with an easier method of filtering, using Input and Array.filter in render;
+-  Added another sort in Database/ContractsTable to ensure newly created contracts go on top;

 ### Version 1.8.5